alexmatrajt/alexmatrajt.github.io/README.md

-# Personal Portfolio Website
+# 💼 My Personal Portfolio Website

-A modern, responsive personal portfolio website built with HTML, CSS, and JavaScript.
+Welcome to my personal portfolio website built with HTML, CSS, and JavaScript!
 This portfolio showcases my professional experience, research work, academic projects, and skills in data science and business analytics.

-## Tech Stack

-- HTML5
-- CSS3 (Custom Properties, Flexbox, Grid)
-- JavaScript (ES6+)
-- Google Fonts
-- Ionicons

 ## Sections